abhinav-nath/design-patterns/src/main/java/com/codecafe/designpatterns/behavioral/chainofresponsibility/chain-of-responsibility.md

-- Every object in the chain should have reference to the next object in chain to forward the request to, its achieved by java composition.
+- Every object in the chain should have reference to the next object in chain to forward the request to, its achieved by _Java composition_.

 - Creating the chain carefully is very important otherwise there might be a case that the request will never be forwarded to a particular processor or there are no objects in the chain who are able to handle the request.

-- **CoR** pattern is good to achieve loose coupling but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.
+- **CoR** pattern is good to achieve loose coupling, but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.